datadevon/datadevon/README.md

 - 👋 Heyyy, I’m @datadevon
-- 👀 I’m interested in using data analytics and forecasting to make companies deliver ESG compliant
+- 👀 I’m interested in using data analytics and forecasting to make companies deliver ESG compliant products
 - 🌱 I’m currently learning PostgreSQL
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me?
 As Kim Possible said, "Call me!
 Beep me!
 If you wanna reach me!!"
 Best way is devondouglassdei at gmail